 \section{Empirical evaluation}

 In this section, we present the results of experiments designed to evaluate the potential of Crystal-GFN to explore the space of materials.
-The motivation of using GFlowNet to generate crystal structures is twofold: One, we are interested in discovering structures with high scores of a property of interest, in this case low formation energy.
+The motivation of using GFlowNet to generate crystal structures is twofold.
+One, we are interested in discovering structures with high scores of a property of interest, in our cases: high density, low formation energy or band gap close to 1.34 eV.
 At the same time, we want to discover not just one but multiple and diverse structures.
 The main reason to seek diverse samples is that often the target function is underspecified and the true objective is multifaceted or unknown.
 A natural way of dealing with underspecification is to try multiple candidates to increase the likelihood of finding successful structures for the downstream applications \cite{jain2023scientificdiscovery,hg2023multifidelity}.
-Thus, we here evaluate two aspects of Crystal-GFN: the distribution of the predicted formation energy of the generated samples, and their diversity.
+Thus, we here evaluate two aspects of Crystal-GFN: the distribution of the predicted property of interest for the generated samples, and sample diversity.